 First, let’s begin by installing Selenium Builder and getting familiar with it.
 Selenium Builder is a Firefox Add-On you can find in their Add-On store.
 Once you have downloaded it, you’ll have to restart your Firefox browser.
 After you’ve done that, let’s head on over to Google.com.

-In this example, we’ll want to take a screenshot of the second search results page for “Cross Browser Testing” on Google.
+In this example, we’ll want to take an automated screenshot of the second search results page for “Cross Browser Testing” on Google.
 This is a fairly complex action, and hey – it might help you with tracking SEO.

 Right-click your screen, and select Launch Selenium Builder from the menu.

 That will bring up Selenium Builder in another window:

 Let’s click record and start recording our test.
 Head back to the Chrome window and type “CrossBrowserTesting” into the Google search bar, and click enter.
 Once that page loads, click Page 2.
 After you’ve finished, go back to the Selenium Builder window and click Stop Recording.